 ResourcesImmigrantInfo has created a searchable database with hundreds of links to websites which we believe are of interest to immigrants, their advocates, researchers, ESL students and ESL teachers.
 As a rule, our resource links are non-political and non-commercial in nature.
 We have assigned multiple categories to every link to assist you in narrowing down to the relevant links you are looking for.
-We also added a text search where you can enter a specific keyword or phrase that may be located within the Name or Description of the listing.
+We've included a text search where you can specific keywords or phrases that are located in the Name or Description of the listing.
 We encourage your feedback on the database content and categories.

 - Mix and match selection criteria.